mattdesl/gh-md-urls/README.md

 Returns a list of URL nodes representing all Markdown links in the source String or File `markdown`.
 Options:

-- `repository` - if set, resolves all relative paths to absolute paths based on this repository URL
+- `repository` (String) if set, resolves all relative paths to absolute paths based on this repository URL
+- `raw` (Boolean) if true, all links are resolved to their `raw.githubusercontent.com/` link instead of a blob
+- `branch` (String) the branch to resolve to, default master
-- `baseUrl` - if set, prepends hash fragments like `#some-section` with the given base URL (non-string values default to `repository`)
+- `baseUrl` (String) if set, prepends hash fragments like `#some-section` with the given base URL (non-string values default to `repository` option)

 HTML image/anchors are not parsed.